dnglab/dnglab/README.md

  It is currently in alpha state, so don't expect a polished and bugfree application.
  Please report bugs in our [issue tracker](https://github.com/dnglab/dnglab/issues).

+ Rawler crate is now published to crates.io, but please notice that the API is not yet stable and thus rawler is not following SemVer.

 ## Installation